Name: Richard Bowen

 Bowen, R. W. and Wingo, J.M.
 (2012) Predicting success from early testing in Introductory Psychology: High consistency and low trajectory of multiple-choice test performance, North American Journal of Psychology 14, 3, 419-434.

-My Past Research (abbreviated curriculum vitae)
+Other Research Publications (abbreviated curriculum vitae)

 Bowen, R. W., Pola, J. and Matin, L. Visual persistence: Effects of flash luminance, duration and energy.
 Vision Research 14, 295-303, 1974